gimlet-io/gimlet-documentation/src/pages/docs/setting-up-dns-and-https.md

 Set `test.mycompany.com` in the host field.

 If you don't have a real domain name, set the value `tbd` for now.

-Save the configuration with the "Save componentes" button.
-Inspect and merge the pull request that is created by Gimlet.

 ![](/nginx-tbd.png)